Jinbo-Hu/L3DAS22-TASK2/README.md

 ### 1. Preprocessing

 It is needed to preprocess the data and label files. `.wav` files will be saved to `.h5` files.
 Label files will be preprocessed to track labels (`.h5` files) for training and frame labels (`.csv` file) for evaluating.
-SALSA features are extracted offline (while preprocessing), and logmel&IV features are extracted online (while runing codes).
+SALSA features are extracted offline (while preprocessing), and logmel&IV features are extracted online (while running codes).
 After downloading the data, directly run

 ```sh
 sh ./scripts/preprocess.sh
 ```

-Preprocessing for track labels separate labels to different tracks, each with up to one event and a corresponding DoA.
+Preprocessing for track labels separate labels into different tracks, each with up to one event and a corresponding DoA.
 The same event is consistently put in the same track.
-Mode details about track permutation invariant training (PIT) and Event Independent Network (EIN) are described in [2,3].
+More details about track permutation invariant training (PIT) and Event Independent Network (EIN) are described in [2,3].

 ### 2. Traning